The ICP and ERASMUS+

 The Erasmus+ programme is the cornerstone of ICP's international development, as evidenced by ICP’s ERASMUS POLICY STATEMENT 2021-2027.

 It promotes ICP's capacity to cooperate at European level.
-The ICP currently has 117 partner universities located in 24 European Union countries and non-European Union countries associated with the Erasmus+ programme
+The ICP currently has 120 partner universities located in 24 European Union countries and non-European Union countries associated with the Erasmus+ programme

 It encourages and facilitates the mobility of students, teachers and staff, enabling everyone to realise their mobility plans.
 Building on the Erasmus+ programme's priority of “Inclusion and Diversity” for the period 2021-2027, the ICP has developed an inclusion strategy for mobility activities.
 The financial resources deployed by the Erasmus+ programme under this priority thus make it possible to support students facing obstacles and with fewer opportunities.
+Since 2024, the ICP has been funding incoming mobilities from partner universities in Ukraine and Lebanon through the Erasmus+ KA171 programme.
+This programme helps to enhance the ICP's attractivity within the Erasmus+ network of universities.

 It contributes to the internationalisation of ICP campuses by welcoming an ever-increasing number of students and staff from partner universities as part of Erasmus+ mobility programmes and the constant and concomitant development since 2023 of a range of courses taught in English at the ICP.